Why do I have to sign a waiver?

 What are event books?

 Event books are to record the events that you participated in.
-Event walks can only be stamped twice in the year.
+Event walks can only be recorded once unless it is a PT in which case it can be recorded twice in the year.

 Is participation in the award program free?